MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Running-a-Report-Offline.md

 8. In Solution Explorer, under OfflineReport, select Dataset.xml.
 In the **Properties** window, in the **Copy to Output Directory** field, choose **Copy Always** from the drop-down list.

     > [!TIP]
     >  If the **Properties** window is not visible, then on the **View** menu, choose **Properties**.

+4. Install the Microsoft Report Viewer Control for ASP.Net Web Forms applications by using the NuGet Package Manager Console:
+    1. On the **Tools** menu, select **NuGet Package Manager** > **Package Manager**.
+    2. At the `PM>` prompt in the Package Manger Console pane, enter the following command, and press Enter to run it:
+        ```
+        Install-Package Microsoft.ReportingServices.ReportViewerControl.WebForms -Version 150.900.148
+        ```
+        The command installs the Microsoft.ReportingServices.ReportViewerControl.WebForms.150.900.148 package on your computer.
+When the command finishes successfully, note the folder in which the package has been installed.
+You will need this path for the next step.

+5. Add the **Report Viewer** control to the **Toolbox**:
+    1. Open the **Toolbox**.
+    2. Right-click the **Toolbox**, and select **Choose Items...**.
+    3. On the **.NET Framework Components** tab, select **Browse**, and open the folder where the package was installed in the previous step.
+    1. Open the folder path **Microsoft.ReportingServices.ReportViewerControl.Winforms.150.900.148\lib\net40**.
+    5. Select the file **Microsoft.ReportViewer.WinForms.dll**, select **Open**, then select **OK**.
+You should see ReportViewer checked in the dialog.
+Scroll to the right and you will see the version 14.0.0.0 associated to it.
+Click

 9. In the **Toolbox** window, under **Reporting**, drag a new **ReportViewer** control to Form1.

      ![Visual Studio ReportViewer control](media/Plat_ExportReport_ReportViewerCtrl.png "Plat\_ExportReport\_ReportViewerCtrl")

-    If you do not see the ReportViewer control, or the ReportViewer control version in earlier than 14.0.0.0, then see  view see [Integrating Reporting Services Using ReportViewer Controls - Get Started](https://docs.microsoft.com/en-us/sql/reporting-services/application-integration/integrating-reporting-services-using-reportviewer-controls-get-started#adding-the-reportviewer-control-to-a-new-windows-forms-project) to learn how to add the control to a Windows form application project.
+    If you do not see the ReportViewer control, or the ReportViewer control version is earlier than 14.0.0.0, then see [Integrating Reporting Services Using ReportViewer Controls - Get Started](https://docs.microsoft.com/en-us/sql/reporting-services/application-integration/integrating-reporting-services-using-reportviewer-controls-get-started#adding-the-reportviewer-control-to-a-new-windows-forms-project) to learn how to add the control to a Windows form application project.

     > [!TIP]
     >  If the **Toolbox** window is not visible, then on the **View** menu, choose **Toolbox**.